ppy/osu-wiki/wiki/Mapping_Techniques/Formations/en.md

 Nominators: [-Xero-](https://osu.ppy.sh/users/179314) and [F1r3tar](https://osu.ppy.sh/users/5590317)

-**Double stacks** uses two notes (or one note and a slider end) that are stacked on top of each other.
+**Double stacks** use two notes (or one note and a slider end) that are stacked on top of each other.

 ### QQ Diamonds